TayThorian/MasterBookVault/README.md

 - MCG329 - Planar Bestiary
 - MCG372 - Cypher System Bestiary
 - MCG361 - The Glimmering Valley
-## Fantasy Flight Ganmes
-- SWA42 - Forged in Battle
 ## Free League Publishing
 - - Path of Glory
-- FLFFBL014 - Crypt of the Mellified Mage
-- MUH051557 - The Spire of Quetzel
 - FLFSYM034 - The World of Symbaroum
 - FLFSYM035 - The Throne of Thorns I
 ## Iron Crown Enterprises